-Applications and any revisions to the same was accepted only between 10.00 a.m. to 5.00 p.m.
+Applications and any revisions to the same will be accepted only between 10.00 a.m. to 5.00 p.m.
 (Indian Standard Time) during the Offer Period at the Application Centers mentioned in the Application Form.
-On the Offer Closing Date, applications was accepted only between 10.00 a.m. to 4.00 p.m.
+On the Offer Closing Date when applications will be accepted only between 10.00 a.m. to 4.00 p.m.
 (Indian Standard Time).

 Due to limitation of time available for uploading the application on the Offer Closing Date, Applicants are advised to submit their applications one day prior to the Offer Closing Date and, in any case, not later than 1.00 p.m.
 IST on the Offer Closing Date.
-Any time mentioned in this Prospectus is IST.
+Any time mentioned in this Red Herring Prospectus is IST.
 Applicants are cautioned that, in the event a large number of applications are received on the Offer Closing Date, as is typically experienced in public Issuing, some applications may not get uploaded due to lack of sufficient time.
-Such applications that cannot be uploaded was not considered for allocation under this Offer.
+Such applications that cannot be uploaded will not be considered for allocation under this Offer.

-Applications was accepted only on Working Days, i.e., Monday to Friday (excluding any public holiday).
+Applications will be accepted only on Working Days, i.e., Monday to Friday (excluding any public holiday).